akiles/nrf5_sdk/examples/dfu/ble_dfu_send_hex/readme.txt

         softdevice is in place (nrfjprog --memrd 0x3000 --w 4 --n 16).
 Notice the change in the last four hex digits (004F -> FFFE).
 6. The Bootloader update can be verified as:
-        Open Master Control Panel, verify that the device is now advertising as: 'DfuTest' istead of 'DfuTarg'.
+        Open Master Control Panel, verify that the device is now advertising as: 'DfuSx10' istead of 'DfuTarg'.

 When performing Application DFU: